rds8rds/nsl_trainee_program/Presentation/solid and design pattern.md

 Final Balance: 1050.0

 ```

+### 2.2.6 When to use Proxy Design Pattern?

+- Deferred Object Creation:
+- Access Control and Permissions:
+- Resource Optimization:
+- Remote Object Interaction:

+### 2.2.7 When not to use Proxy Design Pattern?

+- Overhead for Simple Operations:
+- Unnecessary Abstraction:
+- Performance Impact:
+- When Access Control Isn’t Needed:
+- When Eager Loading is Acceptable:

 ## 2.3 Strategy

 [⬆️Back To Top](#table-of-contents)

 A strategy pattern is a behavioral design pattern that allows the `behavior` of an object to be selected at `runtime`.
 It is one of the `Gang of Four (GoF)` design patterns, which are widely used in object-oriented programming.
-In simpler terms, The Strategy Design Pattern defines `a family of algorithms`, `encapsulates each one`, and makes them `interchangeable`, `allowing clients to switch algorithms dynamically without altering the code structure.`

 > Characteristics of the Strategy Design Pattern?